 STEP 4: Test It Out First!

 Now that you know which nozzle to use, you definitely need to test it out first in an area that’s not visible.
-That way, if you ruin something (yikes!), it’s not going to be so noticeable. 🙂 Just choose an area that’s out of sight and make sure your nozzle works properly on that surface.
+That way, if you ruin something, it’s not going to be so noticeable.
+Let’s just hope you don’t ruin anything.
+Just choose an area that’s out of sight and make sure your nozzle works properly on that surface.

 STEP 5: Getting It Done Faster!

-If you’ve ever pressure washed a driveway or patio, you know know loooooonnngggg it can take sometimes, right?
+If you’ve ever pressure washed a driveway or patio, you know long it can take sometimes, right?

 The best way to tackle these large areas is with a surface cleaner to get it done faster.

-It basically attaches in the same way a nozzle does, but because it’s about 11″ wide, you’re doing a larger surface.
+It attaches in the same way a nozzle does, but because it’s about 11″ wide, you’re doing a larger surface.
+You’ll still need to move slowly, pulling back gently, letting the pressure washer and surface cleaner do their job.

 You’re going to feel like you want to push this baby back and forth, like a scrubbing motion, but that’s not needed and won’t work.
 Just slowly pull it back towards you, letting the pressure washer and the surface cleaner do all the work.